 The 67 Points immigration Canada is generally framed to filter out an application in the initial stage considering the basic criteria like the age, education, language, and work experience of an individual.
 Also, the express entry which is identified as the fastest route of acquiring a Canadian PR Visa uses the 67 points calculator to take in an eligible profile.

-The 6 Main Factors that Affect your Score
+The 6 Main Factors that Affect your 67 Point Score

-The express entry points calculator under the skilled worker category runs around the six factors and each of the factors carries its own importance,
+The express entry points calculator under the Skilled Worker category for Canada PR runs around the six factors and each of the factors carries its own importance.

 Age: 12 points